cewing/codefellows_f2_python/source/session01.rst

 The ``if`` Statement
 ---------------------

-In order to do anything interesting at all (including this weeks homework), you need to be able to make a decision.
+In order to do anything interesting at all (including this week's homework), you need to be able to make a decision.

 .. nextslide::